joinsunfish/IvfSuccessCalculator/README.md

   - _Note:_ In the [IVF Success Estimator formulas](https://www.cdc.gov/art/ivf-success-estimator/formulas_new.html), this parameter is called "Gravida"
 - Number of Live Births (0 or more)
   - The number of live births cannot exceed the number of prior pregnancies (even in the case of twins)

-### Receiving the input

-You have a few different ways to send the request from the front-end to the back-end:

-1. Via a POST request containing an HTML form
-2. By redirecting to a new URL with the form inputs as query parameters
-3. Contained within a document in the format of your choice (JSON, XML, gRPC / Protobuf, ...)

 ## Formula Calculations